 Pronation essentially refers to the natural side-to-side or inward rolling of your foot when you run or walk.

 During normal pronation, your foot rolls slightly inward with each step, as the flexible mediolateral arch of the foot flattens somewhat to attenuate the impact from landing on the foot.
-As a result, you land a little more on the medial edge of the foot (the inner edge, or the one that is closer to the other foot).
+As a result, you land a little more on the medial edge of the foot (the inner edge, or the one closer to the other foot).

-This degree of pronation optimizes the alignment of the lower limb joints up the kinetic chain (ankles, knees, and hips), which can reduce the risk of injury because the bones and joints are in the correct positioning to receive the forces and shock from landing.
+This degree of pronation optimizes the alignment of the lower limb joints up the kinetic chain (ankles, knees, and hips), which can reduce the risk of injury because the bones and joints are in the correct position to receive the forces and shock from landing.

 Overpronation is particularly common in runners with flat feet or low arches.
 Overpronation places the foot and ankle in a poor position to absorb shock, and excessive pronation alters the line of stress going up the kinetic chain to your shins, knees, legs, and hips.

-Therefore, runners who overpronate are at an increased risk of injuries such as plantar fasciitis, shin splints, and IT band syndrome.
+Therefore, distance runners who overpronate are at an increased risk of injuries such as plantar fasciitis, shin splints, and IT band syndrome.

-Stability running shoes and motion control running shoes are specifically designed to control the amount of pronation and prevent overpronation.
+Stability running shoes and motion-control running shoes are specifically designed to control the amount of pronation and prevent overpronation.

 They have specific materials and construction elements, such as medial posting and a firm heel counter, to support the mediolateral arch of the foot and control the path of the foot from heel strike to toe off.